dvirzg/T4/README.md

 ## Visualization Examples

-After evaluation, you'll find visualizations for each counterfactual scenario in the `counterfactual_results` directory:
+After evaluation, you'll find visualizations for each counterfactual scenario in the `counterfactuals/results` directory:

 - `dose/`: Insulin dose counterfactuals with variations of 0.5x to 1.5x the original dose
 - `timing/`: Insulin timing counterfactuals with variations from 30 minutes earlier to 30 minutes later